Copyright © 2014 by SUNY Oneonta

 Dignity for All Students

 Dignity for All Students Act (DASA) requires that all teacher candidates complete 6 hours of training/coursework that addresses harassment, bullying, and discrimination prevention and intervention.
-This requirement is satisfied by completing EDUC 213.
+This requirement is satisfied by completing EDUC 213 or by attending an approved workshop.
+Students are responsible for completing this requirement.

 All individuals making application for teaching certificates are required to satisfy the fingerprint investigation.
 Candidates are encouraged to do this early in the program.